|Faculty Senate ByLaws|

 In the event of a permanent vacancy in the office of chair, the vice chair shall succeed to the office and a replacement vice chair shall be elected to complete the term of office.
 The vice chair shall serve in the capacity of the chair during her/his absence or upon the request of the chair.
 3. Secretary

 The secretary or designee shall record the minutes of all Senate and Executive Committee meetings and shall provide copies of these minutes to all senate members in the case of Senate meetings and to all Executive Committee members in the case of Executive Committee meetings.
-The secretary or designee shall provide written notices of meetings to the appropriate faculty and shall handle correspondence of the Academic Senate.
-The secretary or designee shall create three copies of the minutes of all meetings-- one for the chair, one to be passed to the library, and one to be filed in the Academic Senate office.
+The secretary or designee shall provide written notices of meetings to the appropriate faculty and shall handle correspondence of the Faculty Senate.
+The secretary or designee shall create three copies of the minutes of all meetings-- one for the chair, one to be passed to the library, and one to be filed in the Faculty Senate office.
 The secretary shall have available at each Senate meeting a current file of the actions of the Senate and a copy of the Constitution and Bylaws.

 Each officer shall be an elected member of the Senate.
 Every candidate for Senate office shall have at least one or more year to serve as an elected senate member, except in the first election of the office.
 A department is permitted to have only one officer to the Senate office in a term.